Quadrupole: Gravitational quadrupole

 The mass quadrupole moment is also important in general relativity because, if it changes in time, it can produce gravitational radiation, similar to the electromagnetic radiation produced by oscillating electric or magnetic dipoles and higher multipoles.
 However, only quadrupole and higher moments can radiate gravitationally.
 The mass monopole represents the total mass-energy in a system, which is conserved—thus it gives off no radiation.
 Similarly, the mass dipole corresponds to the center of mass of a system and its first derivative represents momentum which is also a conserved quantity so the mass dipole also emits no radiation.
 The mass quadrupole, however, can change in time, and is the lowest-order contribution to gravitational radiation.
+Because only the mass multipole moments above the dipole moment can contribute to gravitational radiation, gravitational radiation is significantly weaker in magnitude to electromagnetic radiation.
+The magnitude of the gravitational radiation, or gravitational wave, can be described by Einstein's quadrupole formula.